ansible/ansible-documentation/docs/docsite/rst/playbook_guide/playbooks_delegation.rst

 Some tasks always execute on the control node.
 These tasks, including ``include``, ``add_host``, and ``debug``, cannot be delegated.
-Look at the action's documentation for the ``connection`` attribute, if it says ``support`` is ``False`` or ``None``, the action does not use a connection, hence cannot be delegated.
+Look at the action's documentation for the ``connection`` attribute, if it says ``support`` is ``False`` or ``None``, the action does not use a connection, and hence cannot be delegated.

 .. _delegation: